kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Report Builder: Repairing reports with missing artifact types or parameters

+### PublishedAt
+2020-12-11T19:17:52Z

-### PublishedAt: 2020-12-11T19:17:52Z
+### Tags

-### Tags: ['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'LQE', 'Lifecycle Query Engine', 'repairing reports', 'missing artifacts in reports', 'missing parameters in reports']
+['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'LQE', 'Lifecycle Query Engine', 'repairing reports', 'missing artifacts in reports', 'missing parameters in reports']

-### Description:
+### Description
 You can now replace missing or renamed artifacts from other IBM Engineering Lifecycle Management (ELM) applications in Report Builder.
 When you edit the report that has missing or renamed artifacts, a warning icon with supporting hover text appears over missing artifacts in the "Trace relationships and add artifacts" section.
 You can click this warning icon to replace a missing artifact.
 You can successfully save the report after you replace all missing artifacts.

 For more information, see Repairing reports with missing artifact types or parameters (https://www.ibm.com/support/knowledgecenter/SSYMRC_7.0.2/com.ibm.team.jp.jrs.doc/topics/c_rb_replace_missing_artifacts.html).